Boadzie/wave_music_and_mental_health/README.md

 wave run app_grid.py
 ```

-4. Point our browser to `http://localhost:10101` to view the app.
+4. Point your browser to `http://localhost:10101` to view the app.